Okapi-san/ChIP-Pipeline/README.md

                +----------->  SRX19385

 ```
-_Fig.
-1: Extracting SRX files from the mainfile._

 The ```creating_experiment_files()``` function reads the mainfile line by line with ```while IFS= read -r line```.
 While this is slower than reading the full file into the memory, it is the only option to process files exceeding the available memory of the workstation.